python/cpython/Doc/library/runpy.rst

       module: __main__

-   Execute the code at the named filesystem location and return the resulting module globals dictionary.
+   Execute the code at the named filesystem location and return the resulting module's globals dictionary.
 As with a script name supplied to the CPython command line, the supplied path may refer to a Python source file, a compiled bytecode file or a valid sys.path entry containing a ``__main__`` module (e.g. a zipfile containing a top-level ``__main__.py`` file).